 Enterprise Solution Design Principles

-Architectural, or engineering, principles are the cornerstone of the Enterprise Architecture.
+Architectural or engineering principles are the cornerstone of the Enterprise Architecture.
 IT organizations cannot effectively design an efficient architecture without such guiding principles, nor can it enforce an architecture that is out of congruence with those principles.

-The implication of executing IT without Architecture Principles and Architecture Governance Processes to drive toward a Target State Architecture is the redundant proliferation of systems that lead to high cost and slow processes which was evident across the Enterprise today.
+The implication of executing IT without Architecture Principles and Architecture Governance Processes to drive toward a Target State Architecture is the redundant proliferation of systems that lead to high cost and slow processes which is evident across the Enterprise today.

 The Open Group Architecture Foundation defines principles as: “Principles are general rules and guidelines, intended to be enduring and seldom amended, that inform and support the way in which an organization sets about fulfilling its mission.”